robustdj/autosuggest-rb/README.markdown

 ## Contributing

 Pull requests are very welcome!
-Make sure your patches unit tested.
+Make sure your patches are unit tested.
 Please do not change the version in your pull-request.

 ## Copyright